 - Investment manager risk: investment management decisions (such as allocation of a Fund's investments between asset classes, investment sectors and individual investments) made by us or any underlying fund manager (e.g. where we invest through the Global Growth Fund, which can use a range of investment managers to make investment decisions) will affect returns, as will the performance of the businesses underlying the investments.
 Even though investment managers make the investment decisions, the outcomes cannot be predicted with certainty and results will vary accordingly.
 To manage this risk, we seek to utilise professional investment managers whom we regularly monitor.
 We select any managed fund and its investment manager for inclusion in certain Funds according to specific criteria (which involves considering a number of factors).
-Changes of investment manager can also affect returns; - Key personnel: the departure of any of our key personnel could impact on the performance of a Fund.
+Changes of investment manager can also affect returns; - Key personnel: the departure of any of our key personnel could impact on the performance of a Fund if we are unable to find a suitable replacement.
 The performance of a Fund will depend largely on the quality of the management of the Fund.
 To minimise turnover, we foster a culture which attracts and retains key personnel while at the same time operating in a collaborative manner therefore minimising key personnel risk; - Liquidity risk: we may not be able to easily convert some non-cash investments into cash and, in respect of the Global Growth Fund, the Conservative Fund and Chairman's Fund, withdrawals from the managed funds or the Other Pie Funds Products (as applicable) may be suspended because of either inadequate market depth, disruptions in the market place, investment into illiquid securities or our inability to accurately value securities in listed or unlisted companies (to the extent invested in directly or indirectly).
-This may lead to loss of capital.Financial products may, from time to time, and especially in falling markets, become less liquid.
+This may lead to loss of capital.
+Financial products may, from time to time, and especially in falling markets, become less liquid.
 Liquidity risk is generally greater for unlisted companies than for listed companies.
-This risk is mitigated (but not eliminated) by actively managing a Fund (as the position of companies can change rapidly) and by understanding the investments which the Fund and the managed funds' fund managers hold so that at any one time a Fund has sufficient liquid investments to meet withdrawal requests.
-In addition, the Emerging Companies Fund is subject to a three calendar month notice period in order to mitigate liquidity risk given it is invested in Emerging Companies, the shares in which may be more illiquid in certain circumstances; - PIE status: the risk of a Fund failing to satisfy the eligibility criteria for PIE status and that failure not being remedied within the permitted period under the Income Tax Act 2007.
+This risk is mitigated (but not eliminated) by actively managing a Fund (as the position of companies can change rapidly) and by understanding the investments which the Fund and the managed funds' fund managers hold so that at any one time a Fund has sufficient liquid investments to meet withdrawal requests; - PIE status: the risk of a Fund failing to satisfy the eligibility criteria for PIE status and that failure not being remedied within the permitted period under the Income Tax Act 2007.
 If PIE status is lost by a Fund, a Fund would be taxed as a company at a rate of 28%, rather than at each investor's PIR under the PIE regime (and you would be taxed on any distributions or redemptions accordingly).
 We monitor factors influencing a Fund's PIE status on a regular basis and have processes in place to minimise potential breaches of PIE eligibility criteria and processes in place to rectify potential breaches;